Speak To You Mountain In Faith And It Will Move

 Introduction

+In our daily walk with God, it is essential to understand His will and align our lives accordingly.
+His will encompasses both the overarching purpose for creation and the specific guidance He provides for our individual lives.
 Throughout the Bible, God’s plan for humanity is revealed as one of love, redemption, and transformation.
-His will encompasses both the overarching purpose for creation and the specific guidance He provides for our individual lives.
-However, just as a clear road can be obscured by obstacles, our spiritual journey can be derailed by various influences.
-Sometimes, these obstacles come from external influences, but more often, they arise from within—our doubts, fears, distractions, and sinful tendencies.
+Yet, many factors can hinder the unfolding of His perfect plan.
+Just as a clear road can be obscured by obstacles, our spiritual journey can be derailed by various influences.
+Sometimes, these obstacles come from external influences, but more often, they arise from within—our doubts, fears, distractions, and self-centered sinful tendencies.
 By understanding these barriers, we can take active steps to ensure that God’s will is done in our lives and in our communities.
-This post explores what God’s will truly is, the most common obstacles that block it, and how we can remove them to live fully in His purpose.
+This post explores what God’s will is, the most common obstacles that block it from coming to pass, and practical steps we can take to avoid those hindrances and live fully aligned with His purpose.

 What Is God’s Will?

-• General Will: This includes the grand narrative of salvation, the restoration of all things, and the ultimate victory of good over evil.
-Scripture tells us in passages like Romans 8:28 that “in all things God works for the good of those who love him”—a reminder of His continual involvement in every aspect of creation.
+He tells us in passages like Romans 8:28 that “in all things God works for the good of those who love him”—a reminder of His continual involvement in every aspect of creation and our need to align ourselves with Him to achieve the best results.

 • Personal Will: On a personal level, God’s will pertains to the choices we make daily.
-The Bible encourages believers to seek God’s guidance in decisions, as seen in Proverbs 3:5-6: “Trust in the Lord with all your heart and lean not on your own understanding; in all your ways submit to him, and he will make your paths straight.”
-Here, God invites us to relinquish our limited perspectives in favor of His perfect wisdom.
+For example, we are encouraged to seek God’s guidance in decisions and not trust our own thinking or emotions.
+God invites us to relinquish our limited perspectives in favor of His perfect wisdom.

 Is God’s Will Always Done?
-Is He Really “In Control?”
+Is He Really “In Control” ?

 God’s will is that all should come to salvation (2 Peter 3:9), yet not everyone does.
-This highlights a key biblical reality: while God’s will is perfect, He has also granted humans free will, which allows for rejection of His plans.
+This highlights a key biblical reality: While God’s will is perfect, He has also granted humans free will, which allows for rejection of His plans.

 One major reason His will is not always realized is our own selfish desires.
 When we prioritize personal ambition, sin, or pride, we align ourselves with the enemy’s schemes rather than God’s perfect path.